Verizon Communications (NYSE:VZ) Issues FY 2022 Earnings Guidance

 Verizon Communications (NYSE:VZ – Get Rating) issued an update on its FY 2022 earnings guidance on Saturday morning.
 The company provided EPS guidance of $5.10-$5.25 for the period, compared to the consensus EPS estimate of $5.19.
 The company issued revenue guidance of -.

-Verizon Communications (NYSE:VZ – Get Rating) last issued its quarterly earnings results on Friday, October 21st.
-The cell phone carrier reported $1.32 EPS for the quarter, beating the consensus estimate of $1.29 by $0.03.
-The business had revenue of $34.20 billion during the quarter, compared to the consensus estimate of $33.79 billion.
-Verizon Communications had a net margin of 15.48% and a return on equity of 26.95%.
-The firm’s quarterly revenue was up 4.0% on a year-over-year basis.
-During the same quarter in the prior year, the firm earned $1.41 EPS.
-On average, sell-side analysts predict that Verizon Communications will post 5.18 EPS for the current year.
+Verizon Communications (NYSE:VZ – Get Rating) last released its earnings results on Friday, October 21st.
+The cell phone carrier reported $1.32 EPS for the quarter, beating analysts’ consensus estimates of $1.29 by $0.03.
+Verizon Communications had a return on equity of 25.80% and a net margin of 14.22%.
+The business had revenue of $34.20 billion for the quarter, compared to analysts’ expectations of $33.79 billion.
+During the same quarter in the prior year, the firm earned $1.41 earnings per share.
+The firm’s revenue was up 4.0% on a year-over-year basis.
+As a group, research analysts expect that Verizon Communications will post 5.19 earnings per share for the current fiscal year.

 Verizon Communications Increases Dividend